-Grade Placement: 11-12 APENVIR GPA Level: 4.
-Credit: 1 TEA code: A3020000
+Grade Placement: 11-12 APENVIR

 Prerequisite: Algebra I, Biology and Chemistry

 The goal of the AP Environmental Science course is to provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving or preventing them.
 Environmental science is interdisciplinary, yet there are several major unifying themes that cut across the many topics included in the study of environmental science.
 Students are expected to take the Advanced Placement exam.